 - 3. WILL I HAVE TO WRITE OUT MY COMPLAINT?

 Yes.
 Normally, for a complaint to be investigated, the complaint must be in writing, signed and dated by the complaining person.
+Anonymous complaints will be taken but the lack of a known complainant or uncooperative complainant may hinder the investigation.

 - 4. WILL I BE TOLD HOW THE COMPLAINT IS RESOLVED?